 Basically, it measures how much time a visitor spends on your website before they leave or go back to the search results.
 If your bounce rate is high, it means you are not doing something right – either your content is not meeting the needs of the visitors, or you don’t know how to keep them around for longer.

 To put that in context, you need to get visitors to stay on your website for longer if you want to have a chance at a ranking boost, namely, you need to reduce bounce rate of your site.

 On the WordPress platform, there are a lot of ways to reduce your website’s bounce rates, and in this article, we will introduce a related posts feature which you can use to keep visitors interested in your page.
 This can be done in two ways:

 - Manually – You handpick content which you have previously created and embed them into the post as related content.
 This will help your visitors find more useful resources, improve your internal linking practices and increase the average time spent on your website.

 The only issue here is that this method can be time consuming, and you might not always know what the user is interested in seeing next.

 - Automatically – Fortunately, if you are running your blog with WordPress, there will be a number of useful plugins that will take this task off your hands.
 Besides automating the process, they will also help collect useful data to predict what a visitor would be interested in seeing next based on the current content they are on.

 The Best Related Posts Plugins to Consider

-Now that you know why you should keep visitors on your website for longer, and the ideal way to do it, how about we check out some of the top plugins to get the job done for you?
+Now that you know why you should keep visitors on your website for longer, and the ideal way to do it, how about we check out some of the top related post plugins to get the job done for you?

 1.Contextual Related Posts